-SCHEDULING UPDATE: The Dietrich School Academic Advising Center will be closed on Friday, May 7th for the University's Spring Holiday.
-Academic Advising Center staff will resume their normal working hours on Monday, May 10th.
+SCHEDULING UPDATE: The Dietrich School Academic Advising Center will be closed on Monday, July 5th for Independence Day.
+Academic Advising Center staff will resume their normal working hours on Tuesday, July 6th.

 The Academic Advising Center is currently offering advising services on a remote basis only via Zoom, phone, or email.
 Students who have questions should contact their assigned advisor directly via email; all other inquiries may be directed to firstname.lastname@example.org.